thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ![SW2 Root](images/hsrp-sw2-up.jpg)

-After we did a 'no shut' on both SW1's physical interfaces and a 'no shut' on the SVIs for HSRP, SW1 regained Active role.
+After 'no shut' on both SW1's physical interfaces and a 'no shut' on the SVIs for HSRP, SW1 regained Active role.
 SW2 moved back to Standby role.

 ![SW1 Root](images/sw1-preempt-active.jpg)